visforvali/ws297y/syllabus.md

 **The server invite link is on Classes\Content\Syllabus**.
 If you're new to Discord, check out our [Quickstart Guide](/discord.md) or the [Beginner's Guide to Discord](https://support.discord.com/hc/en-us/articles/360045138571-Beginner-s-Guide-to-Discord){:target="_blank"} to get started and reach out if you need help!

+{: .important }
+> We won't use Classes *except* for me to do enrollment verification, collect your high-stakes writing, and share your grades with you.

-We'll use 2 platforms (plus occasional use of Classes) this semester.
-Here's what they're used for:
+We'll use 2 platforms (plus occasional use of Classes) this semester:

 - **Discord**: Discussion forum for class meetings, text chats, communication, announcements, c
 - **Course Website**: This site, where course content is posted.
 - **Classes**: Platform for submitting assignments and viewing grades.
 You should be automatically added to Classes.

-{: .important }
-> We won't use Classes *except* for me to do enrollment verification, collect your major project submissions, and submit your grades.

 # Accessibility and Student Support ♿

-{: .important }
+{: warning }
-> I want you to succeed!
-If something might affect or is affecting your academic performance, **please talk to me ASAP** so we can work together to meet your needs and the course reqs.
+> If something might affect or is affecting your academic performance, **please talk to me ASAP** so we can work together to meet your needs and the course reqs.

+{: .note }
+> If you select the "Check in Weekly" role on Discord in #get-roles, I'll encourage you to participate each week by DMing you every Monday with basic questions about how you're doing, if you're confused about the materials, and if you'd like to chat sometime.
+If you need help surmounting any anxiety about reaching out to your professors, choose this role, and reply to me when I reach out to you to get the conversation going!

+I want you to succeed!
 You don't need documentation to talk to me about issues impacting your learning, whether it's because of disability, mental health challenges, work, family, stress, etc., and you don't need to disclose personal info, either.

-To request an accommodation for a qualifying disability a student must self-identify and register with the [Student Accessibility Services](https://www.pace.edu/student-accessibility-services){:target="_blank"} for his/her/their campus.
+To request an official accommodation for a qualifying disability a student must self-identify and register with the [Student Accessibility Services](https://www.pace.edu/student-accessibility-services){:target="_blank"} for his/her/their campus.
 Student Accessibility Services for the New York City campus may be contacted at (212) 346-1199 or 161 William St, 10th Floor.
 Student Accessibility Services for the Westchester campuses may be contacted at (914) 773-3201 or the Administration Center, 861 Bedford Road, Pleasantville.